 The legacy of tobacco continues to shape the world in countless ways.

-Spiritual plants such as tobacco, peyote, and ayahuasca have been used for thousands of years by indigenous cultures for spiritual, medicinal, and cultural purposes.
+Spiritual plants such as peyote, ayahuasca, and tobacco have been used for thousands of years by indigenous cultures for spiritual, medicinal, and cultural purposes.
 However, it is important to use these plants respectfully and cautiously as they can have powerful and sometimes unpredictable effects.

 Spiritual plants have the potential to profoundly alter one's consciousness and emotional state, and so it is crucial to be adequately prepared and have a clear intention for their use.
 Users are advised to approach the use of psychoactive spiritual plants with reverence and respect, and be aware of the potential physical and psychological effects they can have.